azrazainol/PySpark_Cassandra/README.md

     spark = SparkSession.builder.appName("MovieLens Analysis").config("spark.cassandra.connection.host", "127.0.0.1").getOrCreate()
 ```

+### Parse Text Files and Convert to DataFrame

-The files are retrieved from HDFS and the parsing functions created earlier were used to convert the lines into RDD objects.
+The files are retrieved from HDFS and the parsing functions created earlier were used to convert the lines into Resilient Distributed Dataset (RDD).
+Then the RDDs are converted into Spark dataframes using `spark.createDataFrame()`.

 ```python